swiftlang/swift-evolution/proposals/XXXX-extend-property-wrappers-to-function-and-closure-parameters.md

   mutating func adding(_ offset: Int) {
     percent += min(100, max(0, offset))
     //         ^~~~~~~~~~~~~~~~~~~~~~~~
-    // We are forced to manually adjust 'percent'
+    // We are forced to manually clamp 'offset'
     // instead of utilizing the abstraction
     // property wrappers offer.
   }